 Accessibility of information

 The Healthcare Industry by nature complicates the process of unification of healthcare terminology.
 There are various mandates under Federal and State law that determine language access needs for individual health plans.
 Any Plan that receives Federal funding such as Medicare and Medicaid plans are obligated to provide language access for members if they reach a certain threshold of foreign language speaking members.
 Any insurance plan or product that is sold in a state goes through the State Insurance Department where it is sold, each with their own standards on how translated materials are reviewed and approved.
-This variability makes it difficult to find one single authority on healthcare terminology, much less standards in translation, in Spanish.
+This variability makes it difficult to find one single authority on healthcare terminology, much less standards in translation in healthcare, in Spanish.
 We’ll address the accessibility first before we go into variability in part 3.

 Different sources of healthcare translations

 The decentralized approach to Healthcare Translations has resulted in glossaries that were translated by different organizations.
 Glossaries like those from CMS and Medicare come from translation firms with GSA contracts.
 These contracts are regularly up for bid and may be done by different translation firms without the benefit of a shared Translation Memory.
-AFLAC has a long history in translation and one of our own regular healthcare Spanish translators worked with them in the 1990’s as they were standardizing their Spanish healthcare translations to be compliant with each State department.
+AFLAC has a long history in translation and one of our own regular Spanish translators in healthcare worked with them in the 1990’s as they were standardizing their Spanish healthcare translations to be compliant with each State department.
 They worked with individual translators.
 The ACA site healthcare.gov, criticized initially for the poor Spanish translations it provided, seems to have glossaries that are quite complete today.

 Accessibility and productivity